Labour of Love: Restoring Our Jaguar E-Type

 How we restored a Jaguar E-Type

-My husband Dave’s pet project, which quickly became our project, began in 1996, when Dave and his brother attended a Jaguar Concours in Oakville, Ont., and “the wives” were invited to tag along.
+My husband Dave’s pet project, which quickly became our project, began in 1996, when Dave and his brother attended a Jaguar Concours in Oakville, Ontario, and “the wives” were invited to tag along.
 I had no idea what to expect, as I didn’t even know what a concours was at the time.

 Upon arrival, we were met with row upon row of beautiful Jaguars lined up in a lovely parkland setting.
-Most of the cars looked as if they had just been driven off a new car lot, but that was misleading-many were half a century old.
+Most of the cars looked as if they had just been driven off a new car lot, but that was misleading—many were half a century old.
+(These classic cars are still being made today.)

 The term “car show” does not adequately describe the event; as I soon discovered, a concours is a competition of elegance—similar to a beauty pageant—in which the entrants are judged, critically and thoroughly.
 But weren’t all Jaguars elegant and almost identical?
 By the end of the day, I had picked up on some of the differences and learned that an E-Type Jaguar was Dave’s dream car, or as he put it: “The one I lust after.”